Sanish1246/driving-school-booking-system/README.md

 ---

+### Admin CRUD Functionality

+In addition to adding students, the Admin has the ability to:

+- **View** all registered students, instructors, cars, and lessons.
+- **Edit** any details related to students, instructors, cars, or lessons.
+- **Delete** students, instructors, cars, or lessons from the system if needed.

+These features provide full administrative control to maintain a clean and up-to-date booking system database.

+---

-This form is part of the Windows Forms (WinForms) application included in the `MainProject` folder.
+This form and related functionality are part of the Windows Forms (WinForms) application included in the `MainProject` folder.

 ## 📁 Project Structure Note